rspamd/rspamd.com/doc/quickstart.md

 ## Configuring RBLs

-Though Rspamd is free to use for any purpose many of the RBLs used in the default configuration aren't & care should be taken to see that your use cases are not infringing.
-Notes about specific RBLs follow below (please follow the links for details):
+Although Rspamd is free to use for any purpose, some of the RBLs included in the default configuration may not be free to use.
+It is important to ensure that your use of these RBLs does not infringe on any rights.
+The following notes provide additional information about specific RBLs (follow the links for more details):

 [Abusix Mail Intelligence](https://abusix.com/products/abusix-mail-intelligence/){:target="&#95;blank"} - Free for home/non-commercial use up to 100k queries per day (requires registration), commercial use requires a subscription